 - Deserts: Israel also has some of the most beautiful deserts in the world where snowbirds can take jeep rides, ride a camel, or witness a flash flood.

 - Historical sites: Israel is home to many historical sites that are not only impressive but inspiring as well.
 Whether you are religious or not, the sites are something to behold and offer insights into events that happened thousands of years ago.
 Sites like the Old City, Masada, Galilee, the underground cities of Jerusalem, and the Church of the Nativity are just a few must-see sites for all snowbirds.

 - Nature reserves: Israel is also home to several nature reserves where snowbirds can observe wildlife indigenous to the region and bask in nature.
 You can observe the Safari Park Ramat Gan's selection of the Middle East's most extensive group of animals.
 Bahai Gardens, Timna Park, and Ein Gedi Nature Reserve are among the top parks to see in Israel.

 - Museums: Israel has some of the world's leading museums in archaeology and art and in stark contrast, a modern design museum showcasing innovative designs and displays.
 Winter visitors may also wish to see the holocaust museums, historical exhibits, natural wonders, and living organisms in changing ecosystems displayed in Israel's museums as well.

-Activities in Israel in the winter
+Activities in Israel in the fall, winter, or spring

 - Bird watching: During the winter months, thousands of different species of migratory birds can be spotted in Galilee.
 Snowbirds can have fun watching and taking pictures of birds they may never have seen before.